Virginia Tech® home

 Reporting to OSHA; OSHA citations

 Virginia OSHA (VOSH) requires that fatalities, in-patient hospitalizations, amputations, or loss of an eye be reported within certain time frames.
-Any violation cited must be abated within the specified period, or contested.
 Environmental Health & Safety coordinates OSHA reporting for the university.
-Contact Robin Miller at 540-231-2341 or rmmiller@vt.edu for assistance as soon as the incident occurs so that proper procedures and notifications can be coordinated.
+Response for incidents and accidents is available at Emergencies.

 Virginia Tech can also be cited by VOSH for safety and health violations.
 It is important for the department to work with EHS to isolate any hazardous conditions immediately, abate the hazard once the investigation has been completed, and document actions taken as part of the official response to any potential citations.